How to Mention Fun Facts About Yourself in a Job Search

 Here are tips for which fun facts to share — and which to keep to yourself:

-- Be honest: There’s no sense sharing a hobby or interest that isn’t truly something you enjoy or engage in.
+There’s no sense sharing a hobby or interest that isn’t truly something you enjoy or engage in.
 If you include "marathoner" on your resume, but haven't actually done one, or run in decades, it could lead to an awkward moment in your interview.

-- Be interesting: It’s fine to share typical hobbies and interests — cooking, reading, yoga, watching movies — but of course, it’s wonderful to put things that are a bit unexpected.
+It’s fine to share typical hobbies and interests — cooking, reading, yoga, watching movies — but of course, it’s wonderful to put things that are a bit unexpected.
 Whatever your interest, be prepared to talk about it in an engaging way.

-- Be relevant: Always, always, do your best to relate fun facts back to the job at hand.
+Always, always, do your best to relate fun facts back to the job at hand.
 Sharing hobbies can be a great way to show off transferrable skills — if you are part of a local hockey team, you’re likely a strong team player, for instance.

 How to Share Fun Facts During Your Job Search